 All tuition and fees are payable by the first day of the semester/quadmester unless a deferred payment option (see below) has been selected.
 Payment is due regardless of whether you review your bill or not.
-All billing is done through MyAQ online and paper bills will not be sent out.
-Students with outstanding obligations to the College will not be permitted to register until the total balance is below \$300.00.
+Billings are available through MyAQ online.
+Paper bills will not be sent out.
+Students with outstanding obligations to the College will not be permitted to register until the total balance is below \$1,000.00.
 The College reserves the right to request cash payment when circumstances warrant.
 Students adding a course(s) during the add/drop period are required to obtain an invoice and settle any financial obligations at that time with the Student Accounts Office.